prebid/prebid.github.io/dev-docs/publisher-api-reference/bidderSettings.md

 {% endhighlight %}

 In other words, the above config sends 2 pairs of key/value strings targeting for every AppNexus bid and for every ad unit.
 The 1st pair would be `apn_pbMg` => the value of `bidResponse.pbMg`.
 The 2nd pair would be `apn_adId` => the value of `bidResponse.adId`.
-You can find the documentation of bidResponse object [here](bidders.html#common-bidresponse).
+You can find the bidResponse object documentation [here](/troubleshooting/troubleshooting-guide.html#common-bid-response-parameters).

 Note that sendStandardTargeting is set to false so that the standard Prebid targeting (hb_bidder, etc.) aren't also sent to the ad server.

 **Price Buckets**

 Now let's say you would like to define a bidder-specific price bucket function rather than use the ones available by default in prebid.js.
-Even the [priceGranularity config](/dev-docs/publisher-api-reference.html#setConfig-Price-Granularity) option applies to all bidders -- with this approach you can overwrite price buckets.
+Even the [priceGranularity config](/dev-docs/publisher-api-reference/setConfig.html#setConfig-Price-Granularity) option applies to all bidders -- with this approach you can overwrite price buckets.

 *Note: this will only impact the price bucket sent to the ad server for targeting.
 It won't actually impact the cpm value used for ordering the bids.*